fieryhenry/fieryhenry/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M53M4MN)

-I mainly work on my save editor: https://github.com/fieryhenry/BCSFE-Python (Will be refactoring soon)
+My most popular project is my save editor: https://github.com/fieryhenry/BCSFE-Python which I will be refactoring at some point because the current code is terrible

-At the moment I'm currently working on an updated modding tool that will make it much easier to create custom content (out by the end of the year hopefully)
+At the moment I'm working on an updated ui modding tool that will make it much easier to create custom content for the game.
+I've spent an insane amount of time on that and it's still a long way off from completion

-After that I plan to make a gui version of the save editor and make a system for script based mods that hook functions and stuff to do basically anything (Probably add to the modding tool)
+After that I plan to make a ui version of the save editor

 [![wakatime](https://wakatime.com/badge/user/ab1fc9e5-e285-49d1-8dc6-2f2e0198c8f6.svg)](https://wakatime.com/@ab1fc9e5-e285-49d1-8dc6-2f2e0198c8f6)